 Delphi — Nourishing the Dry Stream

 The summer before I dove into my graduation research, I felt called to make a pilgrimage to Delphi, Greece.
-This wasn't just a trip; it was a journey that transcended the physical world.
-Fueled by the haunting words of the Pythia, the last oracle of Delphi, I embarked on a photographic exploration.
+Fueled by the haunting words of the Pythia, the last oracle of Delphi, I embarked on a photographic journey.
 Her final oracle, delivered in A.D.
 394, served as a powerful reminder of the site's faded glory:

 “Tell ye King: the carven hall is fallen in decay; Apollo hath no chapel left, no prophesying bay, No talking spring.
 The stream is dry and had so much to say.”

-Imbued by the Pythia's words, I became acutely attuned to the whispers of the past.
-My body became a conduit for a deeper kind of listening.
-The silence that now blankets the Pythia's stream became a constant companion on my journey.
+Imbued by the Pythia's words, my body became a conduit for a deeper kind of listening.
+The silence that now blankets the Pythia's stream became a constant companion.
 As I walked the ancient paths, it was as if the very landscape echoed her final pronouncements.

-Yearning to listen to the oracle's deep longing and find a way through my art to make it flow again, I captured in 35mm film this interplay in my photographs - a dialogue between the physical remnants of a glorious past and the enduring whispers that still resonate in the present.
+Yearning to listen to the Oracle's deep longing for the dry stream and to find a way to make it flow, I captured this interplay in 35mm film photographs—a dialogue between the physical remnants of a glorious past and the enduring whispers that still resonate in the present.